-PortAudio library: The PortAudio 10 library must be installed on your system (and CFFI must be able to find it).
+PortAudio library: The PortAudio 12 library must be installed on your system (and CFFI must be able to find it).
 Again, you should use your package manager to install it (the package might be called libportaudio2 or similar).
 If you prefer, you can of course also download the sources and compile the library yourself.
 If you are using Mac OS X or Windows, the library will be installed automagically with pip (see "Installation" below).

-NumPy (optional): NumPy11 is only needed if you want to play back and record NumPy arrays.
+NumPy (optional): NumPy13 is only needed if you want to play back and record NumPy arrays.
 The classes sounddevice.RawStream, sounddevice.RawInputStream and sounddevice.RawOutputStream use plain Python buffer objects and don't need NumPy at all.
 If you need NumPy, you should install it with your package manager or use a Python distribution that already includes NumPy (see above).
-Installing NumPy with pip requires a compiler and several additional libraries and is therefore not recommended for beginners.
+You can also install NumPy with pip, but depending on your platform, this might require a compiler and several additional libraries: